core-wg/oscore/draft-ietf-core-object-security.md

   *  For Observe notifications, encode the Partial IV (Sender Sequence Number in network byte order) and increment the Sender Sequence Number by one.
 Compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

-Add the following step after step 5:

-B. If the message is an Observe notification, store it in memory for use with re-registrations (see {{replay-protection}}), and delete from memory any older one previously stored.

 ## Verifying the Response {#ver-res}